Present Your Research at RDD Europe 2025

 Stefania Glieca and Irene Rossi

-Bulk Excipient Screening of a Spray Dried GLP-1 Receptor Agonist Formulation
+Bulk Excipient Screening of a Spray Dried Glucagon-Like Peptide 1 Receptor Agonist Formulation

 Stefania Glieca